projectphi-ca/phi-gen/README.md

 This tool was created by the team behind **Project Phi**.

-It uses a dedicated dataset of past contest problems to **fine-tune** the **Gemini 2.5 Flash** model.
+It uses a dedicated dataset of past contest problems to **fine-tune** Hack AI's **Qwen 32b** model.
 The model is **trained on a dataset** to replicate the specific style, tone, and complexity required for competitive mathematics.

 ---